tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

 ignored.
 Output files will be generated in the same directory as the input file.

+Both scripts have configuration files to be explained later.

 # Verifying sites have useable membership lists. #

 Run the script as:
     ./verifyAccessSiteMembership.sh <site id file name>

-There are two output files.  <site id file name>.membership is a log of the results of testing site membership.
-A line that contains only a site id indicates that the site membership is ok for CPM.
-All other output lines are commented and indicate the membership status code and site id.
-If there is a problem retrieving membership due to an unavailable user this line will also contain sql that can be used to fix the problem.
-As a convenience the file <site id file name>.membership.deleteunknow.sql is created and contains all the fixup sql generated in this run.
-The user that runs the sql may need to explicitly commit the change.

-Note: The "membership" output file of the verify script can be used directly as input to the runRO script.
-Any lines that doesn't contain a valid site id will be commented and therefore be ignored by the runRO script.
+There are two output files: <site id file name>.membership is a log of the results of testing site membership.
+The output contains 3
+columns: the site id, the https status code, and a message.
+For successful requests the message will be "ok".
+For unsuccessful requests the status code will be returned and, if possible, there will be sql that can be run later to fix the membership issue.
+As a convenience the sql will be collected into the file <site id file name>.membership.deleteunknow.sql.
+In production that sql will need to be run by a DBA.
+The generated sql should work in most cases.
+For some situations the sql may not be correct (but it will be harmless).
+Case by case solutions may be required in those cases.

 The verifyAccessSiteMembership.sh script requires creating a credentials.yml file containing the connection information for